 Are you taking NSAIDs for joint pain relief?
 You can reduce the dosages by stacking with glucosamine.
 This is worth because there are claims that NSAIDs can cause stomach ulcers.

 Glucosamine Negative Side Effects

-Glucosamine is considered safe and have been approved in many European countries for treating osteoarthritis.
-It was reported in a safety review that glucosamine effect are more pronounced than placebos.
+Glucosamine is considered safe and has been approved in many European countries for treating osteoarthritis.
+It was reported in a safety review that glucosamine effect is more pronounced than placebos.
 It is far much safer for use than most NSAIDs, which have adverse effects or fatalities.
 Additionally, glucosamine can be used by diabetics since it has no effect on blood sugar.

 Glucosamine Recommended Doses and Ingredient Timing

 The recommended daily dosage for glucosamine is 1500 mg daily.
 You can take it 500 mg three times a day or as a single concentrated tablet once in a day.

 If you have a sensitive stomach, take it along with your meals.
 In a few months, you will start noticing the effects.